LuckyJimJD/Residency/_pages/schedule.md

 #### Site Supervisor's Conference with Faculty Supervisor

 - Consult with your faculty supervisor about their availability during Week 6 (February 8-12)
-- Schedule the conference for your site supervisor here: [calendly.com/emfink/](https://calendly.com/emfink/)
+- Schedule the conference for your site supervisor: [calendly.com/emfink/](https://calendly.com/emfink/)

 #### Post to TWEN